Yesterday (2019 film)

-Yesterday is a 2019 jukebox musical romantic comedy film directed by Danny Boyle and written by Richard Curtis based on a story by Jack Barth and Curtis.
-Himesh Patel stars as struggling musician Jack Malik, who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs.
+Yesterday is a 2019 romantic comedy fantasy film directed by Danny Boyle and written by Richard Curtis, based on a story by Jack Barth and Curtis.
+It stars Himesh Patel as a struggling musician who enters an alternative present in which he is the only person who remembers the Beatles, and becomes famous performing their songs.
 The film also stars Lily James, Joel Fry, Ed Sheeran, and Kate McKinnon.

-Yesterday was announced in March 2018.
-Filming began the following month around England, particularly Norfolk and Halesworth in Suffolk.
+Production on Yesterday was first reported in March 2018.
+Filming began in April around England, particularly Norfolk and Halesworth in Suffolk.
 Photography also took place at Wembley Stadium, the Principality Stadium, and in Los Angeles.
 The filmmakers paid $10 million for the rights to use the Beatles' music.
-Although none of the band members were involved, Boyle received approval for the project from them or their families.
+Although none of the Beatles were involved, Boyle received approval for the project from them or their families.

-Yesterday had its world premiere at the Tribeca Film Festival on 4 May 2019, and was released in the United Kingdom and the United States on 28 June 2019 by Universal Pictures.
-The film grossed $154.6 million worldwide against a production budget of $26 million.
+Yesterday premiered at the Tribeca Film Festival on 4 May 2019, and was released in the UK and the US on 28 June by Universal Pictures.
+It received mixed reviews and grossed $154.6 million worldwide on a production budget of $26 million.